Romans 7:5

 when we were in the flesh, the motions of sins, which were by the law, did work

 in our members to bring forth fruit unto death."
-Notice the phrase which
+Notice the phrase

-says, "the motions of sins which were by the law."
-There is a
+which says, "the motions of sins which were by

-relationship between the law and sin.
-You cannot be guilty of breaking the law
+the law."
+There is a relationship between the law and sin.
+You

-if there is no law.
-When our government creates a new law, then the citizens
+cannot be guilty of breaking the law if there is no law.
+When our government

-must be careful to obey it, or they will be guilty of breaking the law.
-If the
+creates a new law, then the citizens must be careful to obey it, or they will

-law had not been passed, then the obligation would not exist.
-The same is true
+obligation would not exist.
+The same is true about the law of God.
+From one

-about the law of God.
-From one perspective, we can say that the reason that we
+perspective, we can say that the reason that we sin so easily and so often is

-sin so easily and so often is because the law is so perfect.
-To become free
+because the law is so perfect.
+To become free from the obligations of the law,

-from the obligations of the law, would therefore result in us also being free
+would therefore result in us also being free from guilt, because where there is

-from guilt, because where there is no law you cannot be found guilty of
+no law, you cannot be found guilty of breaking the law.

 Paul said, "When

-spiritual birth in order to begin a spiritual life.
-Paul included himself and
+birth in order to begin a spiritual life.
+Paul included himself and said, "When we were in the flesh, the strong desires and

-In the phrase, "the motions of sin",
+phrase, "the motions of sin", the

-the word that is translated "motions"
+word that is translated "motions"

 really means passions or strong desires.